vanessagabler/pkp-docs/dev/documentation/en/utilities-validation.md

 ## Custom Rules

-OJS and OMP have added custom validation rules for ISSNs, ORCIDs and more.
+OJS and OMP have added custom validation rules for ISSNs, ORCIDs, and more.
 These rules can be applied in the schema.

 ```json
 {